Deadly siege focuses attention on Capitol Police

 WASHINGTON (AP) — The police were badly outnumbered.

-Only a few dozen guarded the West front of the U.S. Capitol when they were rushed by thousands of pro-Trump rioters bent on breaking into the building.
+Only a few dozen guarded the West front of the U.S. Capitol when they were rushed by thousands of pro-Trump demonstrators bent on breaking into the building.

 “They’re getting into the Capitol tonight!
 They’re getting in,” the man filming shouts in delight.